Skip to Main Content

 • Transformative use, such as commentary or criticism, is favored over simply reproducing a work.

 • Consider the type of work you want to use.
 Is it published or unpublished?
-The use of published works are more likely to be considered fair.
+The use of published works is more likely to be considered fair.

 • Is the work you are using fiction or non-fiction?
-The more creative the work, the less likely use will be fair.
+Highly creative works are less likely to qualify as fair use.

-• Use the amount of the work that is necessary, but not more.
+• Use only the amount of the work that is necessary to achieve your purpose.

 • Generally, the smaller the portion of a work used, the more likely the use is deemed fair.